laststylebender14/todo-list-solana/README.md

 # Todo List Solana Program

 A Solana on-chain todo list program built with Anchor.
-This program allows users to create, complete, and delete todos on the Solana blockchain.
+This program allows users to create and complete todos on the Solana blockchain.

 ## Features

-- Create a new todo with title, description, and status
+- Create a new todo with title and description
-- Mark a todo as completed
+- Mark a todo as completed (which also deletes it)
-- Delete a todo
 - All todos are stored on-chain and associated with the user's wallet

 ## Prerequisites